-EF Summar
+F Summar

 evaluation to see if it could have an impact in English secondary schools.
-This is one of a number of small trials developed by this evaluation to see if it could have an impact in Engine, concerned, concerned from primary to secondary school.
+This is one of a number of small trials developed by Accelerated Reader is widely used in England, but much of the evidence for the approach comes from the US.
+The EEF funded this evaluation to see if it could have an impact in Enginal concerns, control from primary to secondary school.
 EEF and designed to improve outcomes for struggling readers at the transition from primary to secondary school.

-study found that Year 7 pupils who were offered Accelerated Reader made 3 months' additional progress in reading compared to other similar pupils.
+The study found that Year 7 pupils who were offered Accelerated Reader made 3 months' additional progress in reading compared to other similar pupils.
 For pupils eligible for free school meals the figure was 5 months' additional progress For weaker readers, the approach appears to contribute towards catch-up at the start of secondary school, although pupils at very low levels of reading may need initial support from teachers to benefit, if they are not independent readers.